Subconvexity bound for $\mathrm{GL(3)} \times \mathrm{GL(2)}$ $L$-functions in $\mathrm{GL(2)}$ spectral aspect: Introduction

-\paragraph*{\bf{Acknowledgement.}} The author is grateful to Prof. Ritabrata Munshi for sharing his beautiful ideas, explaining his ingenious method in full detail, and his kind support throughout the work.
+\paragraph*{\bf{Acknowledgements.}} This work is a part of the author's Ph.D. thesis and he is grateful to his advisor Prof. Ritabrata Munshi for suggesting the problem, sharing his beautiful ideas, explaining his ingenious method, and his kind support throughout the work.
 He would also like to thank Prof. Satadal Ganguly, Saurabh Kumar Singh and Kummari Mallesham for their encouragement and constant support and Stat-Math Unit, Indian Statistical Institute, Kolkata for the excellent research environment.
+Finally, the author would like to thank the referees for their valuable suggestions and comments which really helped in improving the presentation of the article.

-\section{\bf Preliminaries}
+\section{Preliminaries}

 In this section, we will recall some known results which we need in the proof.